 How to grow on Twitch with YouTube

 The most obvious one yet still underused by many small streamers.
 Why?
-Because they don’t know how to upload a good looking video and how to use SEO (Search Engine Optimization).
+Because they don’t know how to upload a good-looking video and how to use SEO (Search Engine Optimization).

-Also, you need to understand that uploading your videos on YouTube will bring continuous people to your stream as your videos will never disappeared (as long as YouTube exists I guess!).
+Also, you need to understand that uploading your videos on YouTube will bring continuous people to your stream as your videos will never disappear (as long as YouTube exists I guess!).
 The more videos, the more ways to be found by people interested in your content.

 First, let’s talk about the video itself. if you pay attention to videos of some streamers that publish their replays on YouTube, they always start with a highlight of what will happen later in the video.
 This is the hook.
 You want to grab the attention of the viewer, right away!
 It is usually 10 seconds to 1 minute.
 Feel free to decide what is the best for the game or the live stream you are doing.

 I usually noticed 2 main ways to create videos:

 The first version with the hook is the most common one as you will show a crazy moment that will happen later in order to keep the viewer interested.
 Then you play your cool intro video, the replay starts, and then the outro with your channel and different social network accounts.

 The second version is probably better to explain the context.
 You were struggling or you were discovering a new area then something great happened…